Brazil top judges back graft probe despite concern over Lula's detention

 The federal judge who ordered Lula to be brought in for questioning, Sergio Moro, said in a statement on Saturday that steps were taken to protect Lula’s image during the operation, and he expressed regret that it sparked violence.

-Speaking to his supporters at Workers’ Party headquarters in Sao Paulo after being released on Friday, Lula said investigators were “disrespectful of democracy” and that he “deserved respect.”
+Speaking to his supporters at Workers’ Party headquarters in Sao Paulo after being released on Friday, Lula said that investigators were “disrespectful of democracy” and abusing their authority.

 President Dilma Rousseff flew from Brasilia on Saturday morning to meet with Lula in his apartment in Sao Bernardo do Campo, in a show of support for her predecessor and political mentor.
-She called his detention “unnecessary.”

-But the public prosecutors in charge of conducting the probe shot back at critics’ claims that Lula was handled poorly.
-They said police have detained 116 other suspects in the Operation Car Wash investigation in the past two years who were treated with similar care as was taken with the ex-president, and never has the public complained of the practice.

-Lula “is owned no more respect than any other Brazilian citizen, as he holds no power that puts him beyond the reach of the Car Wash investigation” according to the law, prosecutors said.
+Rousseff said on Friday it was “unnecessary” to take Lula into custody because he had already voluntarily answered investigators’ questions.

 Before Friday, some analysts had questioned whether the crackdown on graft could be at risk of fizzling out after the justice minister stepped down amid a barrage of criticism from the ruling Workers Party over the investigation.